Saud008/submission/part3_prompt_preparation.md

 ✓ **AC2:** When you call `assign()` after previously calling `subscribe()`, the subscription should be cleared.
 The consumer should switch to manual assignment mode.

 ✓ **AC3:** When you call `subscribe()` after previously calling `assign()`, the assignment should be cleared.
 The consumer should switch to group mode and do the normal join process.

-✓ **AC4:** The `assignment()` method should return whatever partitions are currently assigned - doesn't matter if they came from manual assign or from the coordinator.

-✓ **AC5:** Seeking should work normally on assigned partitions.
-So `seek()`, `seek_to_beginning()`, and `seek_to_end()` should all behave the same as they do with subscribed partitions.

-✓ **AC6:** If a partition leader changes (broker goes down, leadership moves), the consumer should handle it gracefully.
-It should notice via error responses, refresh metadata, reconnect to the new leader, and keep consuming.
-No crashes.

-✓ **AC7:** When you call `assign([])` with an empty list, it should stop all fetching.
-The `assignment()` method should return an empty set.

-✓ **AC8:** If `group_id` is configured and you're using assign mode, offset commits should still work.
-And when you restart and assign the same partitions again, it should resume from the committed offsets.

 ---